 Cover FX began by creating cosmetics with pure, safe ingredients for all skin types.
 The brand focuses on shades and textures, offering consumers individual product choices.
 A rich palette and gentle formulas have attracted fans who appreciate quality skincare and makeup.

 The visual appearance consists of strict, uniform uppercase letters, separated by a vertical line between words.
-The logo’s color scheme, featuring a smooth gradient in warm tones, complements the image, emphasizing the brand’s high-quality products.
+The logo’s color scheme, featuring a smooth gradient in warm tones, complements the image and emphasizes the brand’s high-quality products.

 Rare Beauty

-Founded by singer Selena Gomez, Rare Beauty creates cosmetics, inspiring consumers to accept themselves as they are.
+Founded by singer Selena Gomez, Rare Beauty creates cosmetics that inspire consumers to accept themselves as they are.
 The brand is known for initiatives supporting mental health through the Rare Impact Fund.
-This is part of the company’s mission, where part of the profits go to programs aimed at helping people.
+This is part of the company’s mission, in which a portion of profits is allocated to programs that support people.
 The brand’s products emphasize natural beauty, avoiding imposed beauty standards.

-In Rare Beauty’s logo, simplicity blends with originality.
-The name is written in a thin font, and on the left, there is a circular symbol containing an unusually slanted letter “R.” The deep purple color emphasizes the emotional warmth of the brand.
-The design complements the image of a company focused on honesty and openness.
+In Rare Beauty’s logo, simplicity and originality blend seamlessly.
+The name is written in a thin font, and on the left is a circular symbol containing an unusually slanted “R.” The deep purple color emphasizes the brand’s emotional warmth.
+The design complements the company’s image of honesty and openness.

 BareMinerals

 The American brand BareMinerals popularized mineral cosmetics, providing an alternative to traditional makeup.
 The brand’s products are free from harsh chemical components.
-Consumers choose these cosmetics for their natural ingredients and skin improvement with regular use.
+Consumers choose these cosmetics for their natural ingredients and the improvement of their skin with regular use.

 The restrained BareMinerals logo is built on the contrast of lowercase and uppercase letters.
 The name is written continuously, with letter emphasis highlighting clarity and product accessibility.
-Simplicity in design symbolizes the company’s confidence in its products’ effectiveness and skin benefits.
+Simplicity in design symbolizes the company’s confidence in the effectiveness and skin benefits of its products.

 Kevyn Aucoin

-Kevyn Aucoin is a professional cosmetics brand created by renowned makeup artist Kevyn Aucoin.
-The makeup maestro drew inspiration from the individual facial features of his clients, developing sculpting techniques.
+Kevyn Aucoin is a professional cosmetics brand founded by the renowned makeup artist of the same name.
+The makeup maestro drew inspiration from his clients’ individual facial features, developing sculpting techniques tailored to their unique characteristics.
 The cosmetics are designed to create expressive looks using lines and light to highlight the best facial features.

 Kevyn Aucoin’s emblem appears minimalist and prestigious, consisting of the makeup artist’s first and last names in uppercase letters.
 The bold lettering conveys the brand’s strictness and professional focus.
-The logo reflects the company’s prestige and its products’ high standards.
+The logo reflects the company’s prestige and the high standards of its products.

 Marc Jacobs Beauty